gangdong/gangdong.github.io/_posts/2019-03-07-Python-pillow.markdown

 ### Image Class
 The most important class in the Python Imaging Library is the Image class. <br>
-Before use the library, need to import it firstly.<br>
+Before use the library, need to import it first.<br>
 {% highlight python %}
 #python2
 import Image